garrandall/popular-music-data/tracks/player-s-anthem-junior-m-a-f-i-a-.md

 G'wan grit ya teeth, g'wan bite ya nails to the cuticles Like Murray, my killings, be the most beautiful
-Junior M.A.F.I.A. click, thick like Luke dancers Niggaz grab your gats, bitches take a glance at
+Junior M.A.F.I.A. click, thick like Luke dancers Niggas grab your gats, bitches take a glance at
 The little one, pullin over in the Land Rover
 Playin Big Willie style with a chaffeur, yaknahmean?
 Stack the green, read all between the lines